dret/lectures/nie-2017/README.md

 ## Online

-The presentation version for this talk is available online at http://dret.net/lectures/nie-2017/
+The presentation version for this workshop is available online at http://dret.net/lectures/nie-2017/